renesas/ra-fsp-examples/example_projects/ek_ra4m3/usb_hmsc_baremetal/usb_hmsc_baremetal_ek_ra4m3_ep/readme.txt

 Note:
 1. By default USB HMSC Example Project runs in Hi-speed mode for Hi-speed supported boards and in Full speed for other boards.
 2. Format the USB drive(with FAT32 file system) before performing any operation.

+1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
+   RTT Block address for hex file committed in repository are as follows:
+   a. e2studio: 0x20000124
+   b.
+Keil: Not Available
+   c.
+IAR: Not Available

+2) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).